Duke University School of Nursing - Apply Now

 Create an account

-Beginning with Fall 2022 applications we are utilizing a new application system.
-To begin your application, you will need to register a Duke Onelink account.
-If you have ever applied to another Duke University program, including the undergraduate program, chances are you already have a OneLink account, it may just need to be reactivated.
-If you choose to link your OneLink account to your social media, you must first log out of any existing social media accounts before attempting to link the two.
+To begin an application, applicants must register a Duke Onelink account.
+If the applicant has ever applied to another Duke University program, including the undergraduate program, they likely already have a OneLink account, which may need to be reactivated.
+Applicants choosing to link their OneLink account to their social media account(s) must first log out of any existing social media accounts before attempting to merge the two.

-Submit required supplemental documents by deadline
+Submit required supplemental documents by the deadline

-Supplemental materials such as unofficial transcripts, statement of purpose, resume should be uploaded within the application portal.
-We support ONLY PDF file formats for uploads.
-Uploaded documents should be no more than 1.5MB in size.
+Supplemental materials, such as unofficial transcripts, a statement of purpose, and a resume, should be uploaded through the application portal.
+Please note that ONLY PDF file formats for uploads are supported and all uploaded documents should be no larger than 1.5 MB.

-Add your recommender information
+Add recommender information

 The number and type of recommendation letters required vary by program and/or plan.
-View the to learn more.

 Pay the fee and submit your application

-• earned (or will earn) a degree;
+• Earned (or will earn) a degree

-• studied for one semester or more;
+• Studied for one semester or more

 My School Doesn’t Issue Transcripts to Students